 We are growing expanding and hiring.

-Hope Cooperative is searching for a Field Clinician.
+Hope Cooperative is searching for a Care Coordinator.

-The Field Clinician works as part of multi-disciplinary team to provide and coordinate services and resources for clients.
-The PSC Master’s Level will be responsible for completing the intakes for the respective program and provide therapy when clinically indicated in coordination with the Program Director or Clinical Director.
-The goal of the Field Clinician is to provide referrals, crisis intervention, support and encouragement to enable the client to access and use mental health and other services that prevent hospitalization and incarceration, and help the client find and maintain permanent housing and mental stability.
-This position assists clients with financial matters and entitlement issues, and gives the clients the care and attention needed to enable them to learn better coping skills, independent living skills, and techniques to empower clients with recovery, a sense of responsibility and independence.
+Under the direct supervision of the individual indicated on the updated Agency Organizational Chart, the Care Coordinator works as part of multi-disciplinary team to provide and coordinate services and resources for clients.
+The goal of the Care Coordinator is to provide referrals, crisis intervention, support and encouragement to enable the client to access and use mental health and other services that prevent hospitalization and incarceration, and help the client find and maintain permanent housing and mental stability.
+This position assists clients with financial matters and entitlement issues, and gives the clients the care and attention needed to enable them to learn better coping skills, independent living skills, and techniques to empower clients with recovery, a sense of responsibility, and independence.